codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 The same behavior is also available to the [Codefresh CLI](https://codefresh-io.github.io/cli/pipelines/run-pipeline/).
 In that case use the parameter `--enable-notifications` to specify if manually triggering a build will also change the GIT status.

-For open source projects you also have the ability to [trigger builds from external forks]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/#support-for-building-pull-requests-from-forks).
+For open source projects you also have the ability to [trigger builds from external forks]({{site.baseurl}}/docs/pipelines/triggers/git-triggers/#support-for-building-pull-requests-from-forks).

-### Viewing Pipeline status from text/html files
+### Viewing pipeline status from text/html files

 Codefresh also supports build badges that allow you to show the status of a Pipeline in Text files or web pages.